 After each written absence notice is sent, add the child’s name and number of absences to the case notes in the child care case management system.

-Follow-up with the parent after each warning letter is sent by using their preferred contact method—calls, text, and/or email—
+Follow-up with the parent after each warning letter is sent by using their preferred contact method—calls, text, and/or email—and enter follow up in case notes in the child care case management system.

 Clearly document in the child care case management system all communications regarding absences separate from contact for other reasons with a specific subject line (for example, Absences Follow-Up).